 \subsubsection{Number of layers}

-Figure \ref{fig:abl layer} compares the efficiency of the proposed TPGNN against TGN and APAN when learning high-order information.
-From the figure, we observe that TPGNN and APAN can be readily extended to multiple layers without imposing heavy time consumption in training and inference.
-However, for TGN, the time consumption increases exponentially in both training and inference, and the model even suffers from out-of-memory (OOM) when the depth is greater than 3.
-It is because, for APAN and TPGNN, the node state preserved by multi-hop neighbors is concurrently updated via propagator, and the node representation is learned by node-level aggregation without querying temporal neighbors.
-Additionally, owing to over-smoothing, the performance on APAN significantly decreases with the growth of layers, but the performance of our model fluctuated rises, showing the necessity of individually leveraging messages from different layers in solving over-smoothing.
-We argue the model degradation of APAN derives from the inherent drawback of the mailbox where messages from different layers are chaotically mixed up.
+In Figure \ref{fig:abl layer}, we compare the efficiency of TPGNN with TGN and APAN when learning high-order information, by varying the number of layers in the models.
+We observe that TPGNN and APAN can be extended to multiple layers without imposing heavy time consumption in training and inference.
+However, for TGN, the time consumption increases exponentially in both training and inference, and the model suffers from out-of-memory (OOM) when the depth is greater than 3.
+This is because TPGNN and APAN concurrently update the node state preserved by multi-hop neighbors via propagator, and learn the node representation by node-level aggregation without querying temporal neighbors.
+Furthermore, due to over-smoothing, the performance of APAN decreases significantly with the growth of layers, while the performance of our model fluctuates but still improves, showing the necessity of individually leveraging messages from different layers to solve over-smoothing.
+We believe the model degradation of APAN is due to the inherent drawback of the mailbox, where messages from different layers are chaotically mixed up.